kaylarobertson3/public-lands-petition/README.md

 ![Petition  Preview 2](https://github.com/kaylarobertson3/public-lands-petition/blob/master/preview2.gif
  "Petition Preview 2")

 Next, users are directer to a thank you page, which lets them delete their signature, edit their profile information, or view all signatures.
+View full project online **[here](https://protect-public-lands.herokuapp.com).**

-## Works in progress
+## Features in progress
 * Mobile touch events for canvas (everything is responsive except for canvas signature)
 * Redis
 * CSURF